Definition of Balanced Fund

 - Wishes to diversify their investment portfolio.

-A conservative fund invests far less in equities and more in bonds that result in low risk and low returns, while an aggressive fund goes heavy on equities, and a nominal allocation goes to bonds that result in high returns at high risk.
-In such a scenario, a balanced fund takes the middle way such that it allows the investor to create an allocation that ensures relatively lower risk than an aggressive fund and relatively higher return than a conservative fund.
-Effectively, it offers the benefit of both debt and equity accounts, but in a balanced way as the name suggests.
+A conservative fund invests far less in equities and more in bonds, resulting in low risk and low returns.
+In contrast, an aggressive fund goes heavy on equities, and a nominal allocation goes to bonds that result in high returns at high risk.
+In such a scenario, a balanced fund takes the middle way, allowing the investor to create an allocation that ensures relatively lower risk than an aggressive fund and a relatively higher return than a conservative fund.
+Effectively, it offers the benefit of both debt and equity accounts, but in a balanced way, as the name suggests.

 Advantages and Disadvantages

-There are a few advantages and disadvantages of balanced funds, let’s look at them.
+Balanced funds have a few advantages and disadvantages; let’s look at them.

 Advantages

-- Investment in such hybrid funds results in diversification of risk of equity funds by the debt instruments.
-In fact, at times market volatilities the fund managers can easily migrate between the two asset classes.
+- Investment in such hybrid funds results in the diversification of risk of equity funds by the debt instruments.
+In fact, at market volatility, fund managers can easily migrate between the two asset classes.

 - This type of fund aids in maximizing returns while providing a safety net against market-related risks.

-- The debt component of global funds can act as a hedge against inflation, which is applicable to the investor’s own country.
+- The debt component of global funds can act as a hedge against inflation, which applies to the investor’s own country.

 Disadvantages